Iterative observer for boundary estimation for elliptic equations

+First equation in (\ref{error2}) is a system of ODEs in variable $x$ and solution to this system has to do with the exponential or the semigroup generated by operator matrix $\mathcal{A-KC}$.
+Let us denote this semigroup with $\mathbb{S}$.
+Then solution to above system of ODEs can be written as,

-for a particular iteration index $m$, $x_m$ is $x\in[0,a]$ over $m$-th iteration.
-Observer gain operator $\mathcal{K}$ can be chosen in a way that $\mathcal{A-KC}$ is dissipative and state estimation error $\tilde{e}(x_m,.)$, for a number of iterations over the whole domain, asymptotically converges to zero for any initial value of $\tilde{e}(x_0,.)$. \end{proof}
+for a particular iteration index $m$, $x_m$ is $x\in[0,a)$ over $m$-th iteration.
+Given that under certain conditions semigroup generated by $\mathcal{A}$ is strongly continuous, the observer gain $\mathcal{K}$ can be chosen in a way that $\mathcal{A-KC}$ is dissipative.
+Then $\mathbb{S}_{x_m}$ will decay exponentially and state estimation error $\tilde{e}(x_m,.)$, for a number of iterations over the whole domain, asymptotically converges to zero for any bounded initial value of $\tilde{e}(x_0,.)$. \end{proof}